Getting started with Web Technologies

 Closing Perspective

-A website is a natural way of translating ideas and subject-matter clearly documented, analyzed and presented via essential business tools on to the world wide web.
+A website is a natural way of translating ideas and subject-matter clearly documented, analyzed and presented via essential business tools, on to the world wide web.

 HTML, CSS & JavaScript technologies are the stepping stone into the fascinating world of Computer Science.
 Learn the fundamentals once.
 Simple to Teach & Simpler to Learn.